What is the basic timetable for the authority’s review?

 The second phase (extended review), in which the ComCo verifies whether the concentration creates or strengthens a dominant position has then to be completed within four months.

 The evaluation period of the merger or acquisition shall not exceed 30 working days.
 The Commission will likely extend the evaluation term for 30 more days if there is additional information to be requested to the Energy Sector Supervising Organism (OSINERGMIN) and/or the petitioner.
 Recently filed operations were finally decided in a range of 3 to 5 months.

-The Bills provide for a similar procedure and terms.
-Bill No. 2604 establishes a fast track procedure, which allows operations that do not generate doubts about their impact on effective competition to be approved within 30 working days of notification.
-If it raised serious concerns, a second phase of 90 working days, renewable for 30 more days, will start.
+The Bill establishes a fast track procedure, which allows operations that do not generate doubts about its impact on effective competition to be approved within 30 business days of being notified.
+If it raises serious concerns, a second phase of 90 business days, extendable for 30 more, will be initiated.